Bible verses for athletes encourage us to persevere and to keep going even when things get tough.

 Being an athlete involves a lot of patience, discipline, and a lot of challenges too.
-Athletes might feel down, discouraged, or frustrated at times just like any other person.
+Athletes especially young men stumble and might feel down, discouraged, or frustrated at times just like any other person.
 Other times, they might be celebrating their victories, or maybe they are feeling so nervous before a fight that they could barely function.

 A lot of times, emotions are hard to handle and work through.
-Bible verses for athletes can help.
-They remind us of what God thinks of us and what He wants for us.
-Bible verses point us to who we are in God’s eyes.
+Even the youths grow tired of their everyday struggles.
+Bible verses for athletes can help the Christian life of young men surpass all the difficulties in their everyday life.
+The best sport Bible verses serve as a reminder of what God thinks of us and what He wants for us.
+The best Bible quotes for athletes point us to who we are in God’s eyes.
 They can also motivate and encourage us to give it our all no matter the odds.

 Why is it Important to Read Bible Verses for Athletes

-Despite the huge gap between time, culture, and traditions, each Bible verse can help us peek at what it was like for them back then.
+Despite the huge gap between time, culture, and traditions, each athlete scripture can help us peek at what it was like for them back then.
 We can establish a common denominator and from there, we can understand them, our faith, and maybe ourselves even more.